The Lonely Entrepreneur

 Context Notes

-Through our various partnerships and programs, we have been able to serve these number of individuals.
+Through our various partnerships and programs, we have been able to serve these number of individuals from inception to the date indicated.

 Our Sustainable Development Goals